le0pard/rwbox/README.md

 * RVM with compiled ruby 1.9.3-p448, 2.0.0-p247, jruby-1.7.4
 * MySQL 5.5.32 and PostgreSQL 9.3.0
-* Redis 2.6.16 and Memcached
+* Redis 2.6.16 and Memcached 1.4.13
-* Dev libs
+* Dev libs for pg, mysql2, rmagick, curb and another gems

 ## How to install